AdobeDocs/adobeio-console/support.md

 Visit the [Adobe Developer Console FAQ](faq.md) to learn more.

-## Adobe Forums
+## Adobe Experience League

-To report bugs, ask questions, make feature requests, or start a discussion, visit the [Adobe Forums](https://forums.adobe.com/community/adobe-io/adobe-io-console).
+To report bugs, ask questions, make feature requests, or start a discussion, visit the [Adobe Developer Console Community](https://www.adobe.com/go/devs_console_exl) on Experience League.

-In the forums you will find official Adobe developers and knowledgeable community members who are read and available to help you find the information you need.
+In Experience League you will find official Adobe developers and knowledgeable community members who are ready and available to help you find the information you need.